Skip to main content

 §GC sweep

 sweep_instances reclaims entries whose stored CapRef.strong_count is 1 (i.e., the directory is the sole holder).
-Removal drops the entry’s Arc<Cap>; if that was the last strong ref to the Cap, the Cap drops; the Cap’s Ref(CapRef) slot values drop too, decrementing more entries’ refcounts.
-The sweep loops until a pass finds nothing.
+Removal drops the entry’s Arc<C>; if that was the last strong ref to the resident cap, the Cap drops.
+Caps no longer hold Ref(CapRef) slot targets (a cnode slot is a Hash or an inline Owned cap), so a drop never cascades into other instance entries — the sweep is a single self-contained pass per orphan.
+The loop is retained as a cheap fixed-point guard.

 §blob retention